-3 credit card fraud stats and the impact on small business
+3 credit card fraud statistics and the impact on small business

 Small-business owners have probably heard about data breaches before.
-Protecting sensitive customer data is at the pinnacle of importance in the merchant landscape now, especially considering the recent high-profile breaches at major domestic retailers.
+Protecting sensitive customer data and credit card numbers is at the pinnacle of importance in the merchant landscape now, especially considering the recent high-profile breaches at major domestic retailers.

 Securing and protecting sensitive customer information is a vital aspect of your merchants’ success, which is why implementing the right technology and payment infrastructure is critical.
 Keeping that in mind, here are three credit card fraud statistics and their implications for small businesses: